About Systarah Services

 - The mental health and suicide prevention sector experiences high staff turnover, and peer workers are taking on suicide prevention community development roles.

 These factors can pose challenges when planning, implementing. and delivering community initiatives related to SEWB.
 That’s where Systarah Services comes in.
-Helen is keen to work alongside community groups and organisations to identify their needs; and wherever possible, bridge gaps to build safer and more supportive spaces for everyone.
+Helen is keen to work alongside community groups and organisations to identify their needs; and wherever possible, bridge gaps with evidence-informed resources, research and services to build safer and more supportive spaces for everyone.

 The services are all informed by the founder's lived experiences, and academic and professional backgrounds.
 This enables her to: